facebookresearch/SentEval/README.md

 To evaluate your own sentence embedding method, you will need to implement two functions :

-1. **batcher**
+1. **batcher** (transforms a minibatch of text sentences into sentence embeddings)
-2. **prepare**

-where *batcher* will be given a minibatch of text sentences and must transform it into embeddings, while *prepare* sees the whole dataset of each task and can construct the word vocabulary, the dictionary of word vectors etc.
+2. **prepare** (sees the whole dataset of each task and can construct the word vocabulary, the dictionary of word vectors etc)

 ### 1.) batcher(batch, params)
 ```